flexera-public/cmdb/README.md

 The shim performs replacement in-memory and saves all of the edits at once, making the rewrite operation nearly atomic.
 If any keys are missing, then no files are changed on disk and the shim exits with a helpful error message.

-*NOTE:* the shim does not perform rewriting in development mode; the expectation is that your app's configuration files will already provide reasonable dev-mode defaults and that rewriting them is not necessary.

 Given `my_app.yml` and an application with two configuration files: